Louis Garrel: Career

 In 2002, Garrel gained international recognition playing Eva Green's twin brother in The Dreamers.
 Director Bernardo Bertolucci found him on the first session of casting in Paris.
 Garrel has starred in various French films, including Les Amants réguliers (2005), directed by his father Philippe Garrel.
 He was awarded the César Award for Most Promising Actor for his work in the film.

 Garrel has collaborated five times with filmmaker Christophe Honoré in the feature films Ma Mère (2004), an adaptation of the eponymous novel by Georges Bataille; Dans Paris (2006); Love Songs (2007); The Beautiful Person (2008); Making Plans for Lena (2009); and Two Friends (2015).
 He also appeared in Valeria Bruni Tedeschi's Actrices (2007), Rachid Hami's Choisir d'aimer (2008) and Philipe Garrel's Frontier of the Dawn (2008).

 In 2008, he launched into directing with his short film Mes copains.
 Two years later, he directed the short film Petit Tailleur.

 He appeared in Heartbeats, by director Xavier Dolan, released in 2010.
 In 2011, Garrel directed the short film La Règle de trois, with Vincent Macaigne and Golshifteh Farahani, which he presented at the Locarno Festival.

 In 2014, he played Jacques de Bascher, the lover of Karl Lagerfeld and Yves Saint Laurent in Bertrand Bonello's film Saint Laurent.

 His directional debut film Two Friends, starring Golshifteh Farahani, Vincent Macaigne and himself, was released in 2015.

 In 2019, Garrel starred in An Officer and a Spy directed by Roman Polanski, which revolved around the Dreyfus affair.
 The film had its world premiere at the Venice Film Festival in August 2019, and was released in November 2019.
 The same year, he starred in Little Women, based upon novel of the same name.

-Garrel will star in Rifkin's Festival directed by Woody Allen, DNA directed by Maïwenn, and The Story of My Wife opposite Léa Seydoux, directed by Ildikó Enyedi.
+In 2020, Garrel starred in Rifkin's Festival directed by Woody Allen, DNA directed by Maïwenn, and in 2021, The Story of My Wife opposite Léa Seydoux, directed by Ildikó Enyedi.

+Other activities

+Garrel featured in Emporio Armani's fall 2004 ads – alongside his The Dreamers costars Michael Pitt and Eva Green – and also appeared in Armani's fall 2023 campaign.
+He became the face of Valentino's Uomo fragrance in 2014 and directed a short film featuring Àstrid Bergès-Frisbey for a Valentino Donna campaign in 2015.
+In 2024, he was named a menswear brand ambassador for Dior.